lemilonkh/migration-tracker/README.md

   to create a migration and keep existing data (e.g. in other environments)

 ### Relevant code:
-note
-This is a pretty simple animal migration track app.
+This is a pretty simple animal migration tracking app.
 The main functionality is creating users, logging in and out, and creating and deleting migrations.
+Citizens can create observations for migrations at places and biologist can create new migration steps.

 - creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
 - user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)